 There’s also a global search, that lets you search (by voice, via the remote) among all the streaming services supported on the device – so if you say “Tom Holland“, you’ll see his films on Sky, Prime Video, Netflix, etc. – and you can then jump straight to them, if you have the right subscription.

-NOW’s interface is quite basic, and is similar to many other streaming services – rows of content (either films or TV shows), divided into different categories.
+NOW’s interface is quite basic, and is similar to many other streaming services – rows of content thumbnails (either films or TV shows), divided into different categories.

 There’s also a watchlist you can add content to, and a ‘Continue Watching’ row for things you’ve already started to watch.